microsoft/FluidFramework/packages/dds/tree/docs/storage/compatibility.md

 The e2e snapshot tests accomplish "from scratch" generation by serializing the op stream alongside the snapshots and replaying it.
 In addition to verifying serialized states line up between old and current version of the code, it can also be helpful to verify equivalence at runtime, which typically gives more friendly error messages.

+> Aside: this approach is also a bit more flexible: it's possible that different snapshots can load to produce logically equivalent DDSes.
+> Matrix is an example of this: it uses a pair of permutation vectors mapping logical indices (i.e. "row 5, column 3") to in-memory indices for the contents of cells.
+> Thus, permuting both the permutation vectors and the cell data contained within a snapshot would not logically change its data.

 Snapshot tests are effective at catching changes which inadvertently modify the document format over time.
 SharedTree should have snapshot testing for each of its supported configurations.